Heartlands Academy is committed to safeguarding and promoting the welfare of all of its students.

 Please find further information here to raise awareness of Birmingham Childrens Trust support for children and young people’s mental health

-Peer on peer abuse occurs when a young person (under 18 years old) is exploited, bullied and/or harmed by their peers, who are the same or similar age.
-Peer on peer abuse can include physical and sexual abuse, sexual harassment and violence, emotional harm, bullying (including cyberbullying) and teenage relationship abuse.
+Child-on-child abuse occurs when a young person (under 18 years old) is exploited, bullied and/or harmed by their peers, who are the same or similar age.
+Child-on-child abuse can include physical and sexual abuse, sexual harassment and violence, emotional harm, bullying (including cyber bullying) and teenage relationship abuse.

-You can get more information about Peer on peer abuse from:
+You can get more information about child-on-child abuse from:

 Domestic abuse isn’t just being hit or threatened, but it is controlling behaviour, as well as put-downs and emotional abuse.
 It can make you feel like you’re not capable of escape, or that you’re worried for your children or another family if you leave.